telerik/blazor-docs/components/grid/selection/single.md

 The `SelectedItems` collection persists across paging operations.
 Changing the page will keep it populated.

+If the collection has more than one item in it, the grid will use the last item to select the row in single selection mode.

 ## Examples

 ### Single Row Selection and Checkbox